jckkrr/half_of_australian_airports_were_busier_during_pandemic/README.md

 After building this basic function, it meant the data collection process could then be automated, making it quick, effiecent and repeatable.

-To do that though, required access to all the country's ICAO codes.
+To do that though, access to all the country's ICAO codes would be required.

 ### Automating the data collection

-Being such a large country, there are more than 1700 airports spread across Australia, many of the remote and infrequently used.
+Australia has more than 1700 airports spread across the continent, many of the remote and infrequently used.

 A comprehensive list showing each of these airports and their relevant details was found in a HTML table at fallingrain.com, and downloaded with the following code.

 ```
 dfCODES = getAusIcaoCodes()